fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     consideration:
         - the 2nd north instance will be used only to recreate the objects and resend the data
-        - the 2nd north instance will send again all the data available for the specified *included* assets
+        - the 2nd north instance will resend all the data available for the specified *included* assets
         - there will some data duplicated for the recreated assets because parte of the information will be managed by both the north instances.

 .. code:: json